astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 # What I Took Away

 ## Technology & Techniques
-As I mentioned, this was an opportunity for me to explore a few new things on the technical side:
+As I mentioned, this was an opportunity for me to explore a number of things on the technical side:

-* All of the `pandas`
 * Extensive use of `sklearn`
     * `Pipeline` to formulate
     * Nested CV using `GridsearchCV` and `cross_validate_score`
     * `StratifiedKFold` and stratification in `test_train_split`
     * Custom scoring using individual scores from the `scoring` library
+* All of the `pandas` (as usual)
 * Radar plots from scratch in `matplotlib`
 * `seaborn` for all other vis
 * `textwrap` library for custom plot text wrapping (it's the little things)